krisbulman/normalize-libsass/README.md

-The libsass compatible port of normalize.css
+A libsass compatible sass port of normalize.css, a collection of HTML element and attribute style-normalizations.

 This project was created because libsass does not import .css files.
 This can be an annoying problem when using a package manager such as bower.
 This port also leverages Sass variables for optional customization and inspired by [JohnAlbin's Compass port](https://github.com/JohnAlbin/normalize-scss).